Vaishnavi-Raykar/Quotes-Generator/README.md

-# 1. Recipe Generator Bot
+# 1. Daily Quotes Generator
-In this project, I developed a Recipe Generator and Suggestion App using React for the frontend, Tailwind CSS for styling, and Shadcn UI for enhanced UI components.
-- Recipe Generation:
-Users can add a recipe by entering the dish name.
-The app automatically generates ingredients, instructions, and tips using an internal logic (or AI-based integration).4

-- Recipe Suggestions:
-Users can input available ingredients, and the app will suggest recipes based on matching ingredients using predefined logic.
+- Daily Quote Display: The app displays a new inspirational quote each day, providing motivation and positivity to users.
+The quote updates in real-time with a visually appealing clock and date display.

+- Quote Generation and Selection: Users can generate a new quote by pressing the "Generate New Quote" button.
+Additionally, the app allows users to request specific categories of quotes, like Motivational, Inspirational, Positive, Life, or Wisdom.
+Based on the input category, the app retrieves an appropriate quote using predefined logic.

 ## 2. Name of Issue/Topic

-⭐ 02 - Recipe Generator (Hacktoberfest Demo)  #603
+⭐ 07 - Daily Quote App (Hacktoberfest Demo) #608

 ## 3. Technologies Being Used